packit/packit.dev/content/docs/fedora-releases-guide.md

 The packit config is loaded from the commit the build is triggered from.
 Just don't forget to give `commit` rights to `packit` FAS user for your package in dist-git settings so Packit can create the update for you.
+The `issue_repository` configuration key mentioned in the Koji build job applies here as well.